Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 First, if you are younger than 59½, you will pay the IRS a penalty of 10 percent of the amount you take out.
 Second, you will pay income tax on any interest earnings, also known as gains, that you withdraw.
 (The part of your payout that is based on your principal investment will not be taxed as income.
 Remember to plan for these events even if tax season is many months away.

-Cashing Out: Understanding Surrender Charges
+Closing Out an Annuity: Understanding Surrender Charges

 Surrender charges are the fees associated with selling all or a part of an annuity back to the company you purchased it from.
 A full surrender indicates that you are cancelling your annuity policy.
 A partial surrender, also known as a withdrawal, means you are taking a portion of the funds from your annuity.
 Keep in mind that many annuities contain no-surrender clauses.